Our Services

 Helpful Resources

-Sleeping on your left side and elevating the head of your bed by 6 to 8 inches or using a semi-Fowler reclined position can significantly reduce nighttime acid reflux, while lying flat on your back or right side worsens symptoms.
-Incorporating healthy lifestyle changes such as avoiding late meals and known trigger foods also helps keep reflux at bay.
+Sleeping on your left side and elevating the head of your bed 6 to 8 inches—or using a semi-Fowler reclined position—can significantly reduce nighttime acid reflux.
+In contrast, lying flat on your back or sleeping on your right side tends to worsen symptoms.
+Pairing these sleep adjustments with lifestyle changes like avoiding late meals and known trigger foods (spicy, fatty, or acidic items) helps keep reflux under control.

 Experiencing acid reflux while you're trying to sleep can leave you tossing and turning all night.
 Burning in the chest, regurgitation, and even coughing can make a good night's rest feel impossible.
 Fortunately, simple changes—especially in your sleeping position—can bring significant relief.
 Below, we explain why GERD symptoms worsen at night and share the best sleeping positions and additional strategies for acid reflux while sleeping relief.